 Equipment and Court Accessories

 In July 2017 the Club took delivery of a Pickleball Tutor ball machine from the U.S. – plus the associated indoor and outdoor balls.
-The machine is extensively used at the various drills evenings held throughout the week.
+The machine is extensively used at our drills sessions.

 RRPC supports the initiative of a British company to stock paddles, balls and other equipment in the UK.
 The owners are pickleball players themselves and are dedicated to growing the sport and the player base.